moasannacatharina/hacker-news/README.md

 - Delete your account along with all your posts, user info, upvotes and comments.
 - Reply to comments
 - Be able to upvote comments.
-- Be able to reset your password wit email.
+- Be able to reset your password with email.
 Used with [PHPMail](https://github.com/PHPMailer/PHPMailer)

 ## 💌 Instructions